John Legend Shares Adorable Family Pajama Party Pic To Instagram

 Social distancing is important, but that doesn't mean it has to be boring.
 I did a little at-home performance to help lift your spirits. @Miguel, @CharliePuth – you want next?
 Learn more about how you can take action to help slow the spread of coronavirus with our partners at @WHO and @GlblCtzn globalcitizen.org/coronavirus #TogetherAtHome

 The living room boasts stunning wood floors and oversized furniture, perfect for the clan to spend some quality time with one another.
-Behind the couple and their family is a stunning dining set in planks of dark wood with a coordinating rug beneath it.
+Behind the couple and their children is a stunning, dark wood dining set with a coordinating rug beneath it.

 Fans adored the sweet image.
-They thanked the couple for showing how they are parenting children as they attempt to keep their clan indoors and safe during the coronavirus pandemic.
+They thanked the couple for showing how they are parenting as they attempt to keep their family indoors and safe during the coronavirus pandemic.

-“Miles clearly objects to the family decision to hold this meeting,” said one fan who took notice of how it appeared the little boy did not want to be photographed.
+“Miles clearly objects to the family decision to hold this meeting,” said one fan who took notice of how the little boy did not seem to want to be photographed.

 “My kitchen is the teachers’ lounge these days,” remarked a second follower of The Voice coach.